-Lee Kelley assumed the duties of director for the Non-medical Counseling Program Office for Military Community and Family Policy on July 24, 2017.
-As director, Ms. Kelley is responsible for the leadership, management and oversight of two centrally funded Department of Defense multimillion dollar programs – Military OneSource and Military and Family Life Counseling.
-Non-medical counseling is confidential, short-term counseling designed to address a range of concerns that may detract from military and family readiness.
+Lee Kelley assumed the duties of director of Military Community Support Programs for Military Community and Family Policy on July 24, 2017.
+As director, Ms. Kelley is responsible for the leadership, management and oversight of three centrally funded Department of Defense multimillion dollar programs – Military OneSource, Military and Family Life Counseling, and the Spouse Education and Career Opportunities Program.
+Military OneSource and Military and Family Life Counseling provide non-medical counseling, which is confidential, short-term counseling designed to address a range of concerns that may detract from military and family readiness.

 Ms. Kelley’s service in the Army and work with wounded warrior families inspired her to pursue a master’s degree in social work, awarded by the Catholic University of America’s National Catholic School of Social Service in 2015.
 She completed her first year field work with D.C.
 Department of Mental Health Homeless Outreach Program, working with families experiencing homelessness in Washington, D.C.
 Her advanced-year clinical field placement took place at Fort Belvoir Community Hospital in the Department of Behavioral Health where she provided therapy for service members and their families.